-We consider two cases: the conventional tokamak and the spherical tokamak.
-These are just names for two different cases typical of but not exclusive to conventional and spherical tokamaks respectively.
+We consider two orderings: small mismatch angle and large mismatch angle.
+These are simply names for two different orderings typical of, but not exclusive to, conventional and spherical tokamaks, respectively.
 Moreover, these orderings are not only applicable to tokamaks.
-As long as the orderings in either case hold, the results will be applicable.
+As long as the particular ordering holds, the results will be applicable.
 In particular, they are applicable to stellarators.

-In the conventional tokamak case, we take the mismatch angle to be small for the entire length of the beam path,
+In the small mismatch angle ordering, we take the mismatch angle to be small for the entire length of the beam path,

-$$\theta_m \sim \frac{\lambda}{W}.$$ (142)
+$$\theta_m \sim \frac{\lambda}{W}.$$ (136)

-In this situation, the backscattered signal is given by the Bragg condition, which we discuss in more detail in Section 6.
+In this situation, the backscattered signal is given by the Bragg condition, which we discuss in more detail in section 6.

-In the spherical tokamak case, we take the mismatch angle to be of order unity $\theta_m \sim 1$.
+In the large mismatch angle ordering, we take the mismatch angle to be of order unity $\theta_m \sim 1$.
 In general, this requires more work and is beyond the scope of this paper.
 However, in the special scenario where there is no mismatch ($\theta_m = 0$) on at least one point along the beam path, the backscattered signal is dominated by this point.
-We derive the backscattered signal for this particular case in Section 11.
-In the right limits, we show that the spherical tokamak and conventional tokamak cases coincide.
+We derive the backscattered signal for this particular ordering in section 11.
+In the right limits, we show that the large mismatch angle and small mismatch angle orderings coincide, see section 11.

-6. Backscattered electric field: conventional tokamak
+6. Backscattered electric field: small mismatch angle ordering

-In this section, we solve the integral in τ for the conventional tokamak case, while the spherical tokamak case will be handled in Section 11.
-We begin by exploring in detail the orderings involved in the former case.
+In this section, we solve the integral in τ for the small mis-match angle ordering, while the large mismatch angle ordering will be handled in section 11.
+We begin by exploring in detail the orderings involved in the former ordering.
 Once we do this, we then proceed to evaluate the integral in τ via the method of stationary phase.